AhmadMoussa/GORILLA-SUN-BLOG/_posts/2021-08-06-How-to-make-Sliders-in-P5.md

 }
 </code></pre>

 Inside the windowResized() function we're calling the resizeCanvas() function and giving it as inputs the new dimensions of the screen.
-If you were to do this, while there is a slider on your canvas that you created earlier, you'll notice that it's going to remain in it's previous position and not update along with the new screen dimensions.
+If you were to do this, while there is a slider on your canvas that you created earlier, you'll notice that it's going to remain in it's previous position and not update along with the new screen dimensions (happens when you click the minimize button in your browser for example).
 You'll have to update the slider position manually, this involves deleting the slider and then creating it again:
 <pre><code>let slider;

 function makeSldr(){